neatclass-workshop/neatclass-workshop.github.io/program.md

 # Program

-The official program will be published after the decisions of paper acceptance have been finalised (29th April 2022).

 ## Tentative Timeline

 The workshop is a full-day meeting and will be held on 6<sup>th</sup> June 2022 in hybrid mode.
+This schedule is tentative and will be finalised in the coming days.

 All times shown below are in EDT.